askhatov/Ask-blog/README.md

 # Ask-blog
-This is my blog about my projects and my progress on accoumplishing them.
+This is my blog about my projects and my progress on accomplishing them.